-An EF-3 tornado roared through Suffolk, Virginia (in the southeast part of the state) with a path of destruction over 20 miles, during the late afternoon rush hour of April 28, 2008.
+An EF3 tornado roared through Suffolk, Virginia (in the southeast part of the state) with a path of destruction over 20 miles, during the late afternoon rush hour of April 28, 2008.
 There were 200 injuries reported and no fatalities.
-(All images in this article courtesy of the National Weather Service in Wakefield, VA.
+(Most images in this article courtesy of the National Weather Service in Wakefield, VA.

-The twister plowed through the central part of the city, damaged a hospital and elementary school, flattened a new strip mall, tossed vehicles in its path, and ripped homes to shreds, whereby debris from shredded homes deposited into a neighborhood lake.
+The twister plowed through the central part of the city, damaged Sentara Obici Hospital and Elephant’s Fork Elementary School, flattened a new strip mall, tossed vehicles in its path, and ripped homes to shreds, whereby debris from shredded homes deposited into a neighborhood lake.

 The tornado crossed a busy highway before flattening more buildings and ripping apart an antique store in the northeast part of the city before eventually dissipating in the Elizabeth River near Norfolk, Virginia.